betaflight/firmware-presets/README.md

-# template
+# Firmware Presets

-Template for newly created repositories with all the required configuration files.
+Configuration Snippets for the Betaflight Flight Controller Firmware